"How to kill Bermuda Grass?" is one of the most common questions from homeowners.

 Concentrates vary in strength from 18% to 50+% of active ingredient, so pay attention to that when you compare prices.

 The stronger version always gets diluted more, so you get more gallons of mix from the same size bottle.
 You should always end up with the same strength of mixed chemical.

 (d) Buy a good sprayer (Optional, but recommended.)
-Use it only for killing bermuda grass, and mark it as such.
+Use it only for killing bermuda grass, and mark it as such, with the chemical used.
 This is your weapon, your front-line death delivery device.